rsperre/rsperre.github.io/_posts/2020-04-02-connecting-powershell.md

 # Authentication

 When connecting with `Connect-PnPOnline` we have some options on how to supply our credentials.
-As I use this command quite often it is nice to save some time when it comes to authenticating.
-These are the ones I use most of the time.
+As I am using this command quite often it is nice to be able to save a few seconds each time.
+These are the ones I find myself using most of the time.

 ## Password prompt
 Well.
 That's basically the same you get if you do not supply anything for `-Credentials` at all...
-I am including it here because some times it can be useful if this is in a script that different people in a team will be using and need to use their own credentials.
+I am including it here because it can be useful in a script that different people in a team will be using, and need to use their own credentials.
 ```powershell
 $credentials = Get-Credential
 Connect-PnPOnline -Credentials $credentials -Url https://tenant.sharepoint.com/sites/demo
 ```

 ## Managed Credentials (Windows)
 This is my go-to method for authenticating on the fly.
-In Credential Manager I have defined a number of generic credentials that I can use to authenticate without getting a login window.
+In Credential Manager I have defined a number of generic credentials that I can use without getting a login window.
 This makes it easy to swich between my dev tenant and different live environments.
 Just give the credential a name that is easy to remember:

 ![Credential Manager](/images/20200402-auth01.png)